-During 2020, the City of St. Marys water system was sampled and analyzed for bacteriological content, nitrate-nitrites, total trihalomethanes and haloacetic acids, .
+During 2021, the City of St. Marys water system was sampled and analyzed for bacteriological content, nitrate-nitrites, total trihalomethanes and haloacetic acids, .
 All detected contaminants are delineated in the accompanying chart.
 Any contaminants not listed were not detected or were below reportable limits.
-We are proud to report that the City of St. Marys did not have any violations of water quality parameters during 2020.
+The City of St. Marys/Clear water solutions had one violation of water quality parameters during 2021.
+The failure to complete Microbial sampling during the month of May and June during 2021.
+This occurred while Clear water solutions was switching over to a new lab in order to save the tax payer money but failed to make sure the new lab was certified by Ga EPD laws and regulations.
+The mistake was caught during the month of July and quickly corrected Ga EPD approved Lab.